sheenmsn/Credit_Card_Fraud_Detection/README.md

 - **Feature Engineering**: Created new features such as Hour from the Time feature to enhance the model performance.

+## 2.Model Selection and Hyperparameter Tuning:

-- **Model Selection and Hyperparameter Tuning**: Used various classification algorithms such as Logistic Regression, Random Forest, AdaBoost, and CatBoost have been used.
+- Used various classification algorithms such as Logistic Regression, Random Forest, AdaBoost, and CatBoost have been used.

-To improve the model's performance, GridSearchCV was used for hyperparameter adjustment.
+- To improve the model's performance, GridSearchCV was used for hyperparameter adjustment.

+## 3.Performance Evaluation of the Model

-Evaluated models using key metrics such as accuracy, precision, recall, F1 score, and ROC AUC score.
+- Evaluated models using key metrics such as accuracy, precision, recall, F1 score, and ROC AUC score.

-## Performance Evaluation of the Model

 ### Model Performance

 - **Logistic Regression** : Obtained a ROC AUC score of 94.19% after hyperparameter tuning.

 - **Random Forest Classifier**: Obtained an ROC AUC score of 91.53% after hyperparameter tuning.